Accused of Domestic Violence in Colorado? Here Are the Questions You Need to Ask Yourself

 Are You Legally Represented in the Way You Need?

-Having a single legal team that knows every detail of your situation intimately has an advantage over working with two separate firms.
-Besides having to tell your story more than once, there is also significant administrative time savings since all of your files are housed in the same office.
+Having a single legal team that intimately knows every detail of your situation has an advantage over working with two separate firms.
+Besides having to tell your story more than once, there is significant administrative time savings since all your files are housed in the same office.

-Partnering with an experienced Colorado Springs family law attorney like the Law Office of Andrew Bryant ensures that you and the best interests of your entire family are properly represented.
+Partnering with an experienced Colorado Springs family law attorney like the Law Office of Andrew Bryant ensures that you and your family’s best interests are properly represented.

 What is Your Best Path Forward?

 It may seem that every decision you make is for the sake of your family.
-It might feel counterintuitive to turn your focus inward.
+Turning your focus inward might feel counterintuitive.

 Remember, You Have Control of Your Future

-When you can answer all of the questions presented here, you have begun the work to improve yourself, and the way you interact with your partner in the future, no matter the outcome of your current relationship, and especially when you are going to share custody of children.
+When you can answer all of the questions presented here, you have begun the work to improve yourself and how you interact with your partner in the future, no matter the outcome of your current relationship, especially when you are going to share custody of children.

 About the Author: